 Location

-The East Village is located in lower Manhattan.
-It is bounded as far north as 14th Street, East Houston Street on the south side, as far west as Bowery and 4th Ave, and the East River to the east.
-It can be divided into three parts: Alphabet City, Little Ukraine and Little Ukraine.
-The neighbourhood is bordered by Gramercy and Stuytown to the north, Greenwich Village to the west and the Lower East Side to the south.
+The East Village is a neighborhood located in lower Manhattan.
+It is bounded by 14th Street to the north, East Houston Street to the south, the Bowery and Fourth Avenue to the west, and the East River to the east.
+The area is adjacent to Gramercy and Stuyvesant Town to the north, Greenwich Village to the west, and the Lower East Side to the south.
+The East Village is home to Alphabet City—the area east of Avenue A, featuring Avenues A through D. It also contains historic cultural enclaves such as Little Ukraine, centered around East 7th Street.

 History